djmitche/remsh/doc/using/ops.rst

         resetting file permissions) to delete the tree, but raises :class:`~remsh.amp.rpc.RemoteError` if it is not successful.

+    .. method:: rename(src, dest)

+        :param src: file or directory to rename
+        :param dest: destination filename (must not already exist)

+        Rename `src` to `dest`, subject to any local restrictions on renames across filesystems.
+Raises :class:`~remsh.amp.rpc.RemoteError` if the
+        operation is not successful.

     The Slave class also implements a few utility methods:

     .. method:: setup()